smart-data-models/dataModel.EnergyCIM/SynchronousMachine/doc/spec.md

       x-ngsi:
         type: Property
     type:
       description: 'Modes that this synchronous machine can operate in.
-Default: None'
+Default: None.
+NGSI entity type. it has to be SynchronousMachine'
+      enum:
+        - SynchronousMachine
-      type: number
+      type: string
       x-ngsi:
         model: https://schema.org/Number
         type: Property